-2. Estimate and pay tax owed
+2. Estimate and pay the tax you owe

 An extension is only an extension of time to file the return, not to pay any tax owed.
-Interest and failure to pay penalties on any owed tax will start accruing after April 18th, regardless whether you have an extension to file or not.
+Interest and failure to pay penalties on any owed tax will start accruing after April 18th, regardless of whether you have an extension to file or not.